oscar-barlow/java-quickstart/1-basics/ReadMe.md

 * Streams
 * Throwing and catching exceptions

-There's also a challenge for you to achieve by the end of the week, to help you consolidate your knowledge.
+There's also a challenge to help you consolidate your knowledge.

 But first, let's talk about working with an IDE (IntelliJ).